National Doughnut Day

 Did You Know?
 The official dictionary spelling of the term is "Doughnut", and is most often seen in print.
 The word "Doughnut" is often shortened to "Donut".
 Both spelling have been around for a long time.
 While "Doughnut" arrived first, "donut" has been around since the 1800s.
 If you see the term National Donut Day, it's the same day.

 The term "Doughboy" was popular in referring to U.S. Army infantryman during World War I. American foot soldiers were occasionally called doughboys during the Civil War.
 The earliest references to the term, comes from the U.S-Mexican war.

-The Origin of National Doughnut Day:
+The History and Origin of National Doughnut Day: